 - Financial information where relevant to our needs.

 We may in future use your data or share it with Legatum to group together people who have behaved, or might behave in similar ways.
 For example, we might find that people who had been to certain events were likely to come to similar events, or be interested in similar areas of research.
 If this was the case then we might “tag” your record to remind us or Legatum to include you in invitations to similar events or to assess the likelihood that you might come to another type of event.
 We might carry out similar processes to help us or Legatum target our marketing.

 You have a specific right to ask us not to do this.
 If you would prefer us not to, then please contact us using any of the contact details below.

 Protecting your data

 We keep your data secure in our database with appropriate security mechanisms in place.

-In principle we do not share your data with anyone else or any other organisation unless it is necessary for the purpose for which you have given us the data or described in this notice.
+We may share your personal data with other organisations where it is necessary for the purpose for which you have given us the data or described in this notice.
 Examples are given below:

-- We will provide information to HMRC on Gift Aided donations since we have a legal obligation to provide this information.
+- We will provide information to HMRC where we are under a legal obligation to do so.

-- We may share basic information on the attenders at an event or function or meeting with the host or members of the Institute’s staff.
+- We may share basic information on the attendees at an event or function or meeting with the host or members of the Company’s staff.

 - We may pass data to other organisations, known as Data Processors, to provide specific services to us.
 A contract is always in place with a Data Processor, and they are not allowed to do anything with your data other than that which we have requested.
 In these cases we never lose legal control of your data.